guidoism/escape/proposal_002.md

 level at the same time.
 It's mind bending that a system that can serve as an assembly language can also be used for **AI** research.
-I love seeing examples of people starting off with a Forth prompt on a computer with nothing else and building a usable system from it.
+I love seeing examples of people starting off with a Forth prompt on a computer with nothing else, not even an operating system, and building a usable system from it.